What does a dietician do?

 They’ll also work with patients who want to improve their health in other ways – for example, with individuals wanting to use nutrition to increase the chance of conception, or during pregnancy to promote wellness.
 They can also work with athletes to help make food choices which can help with improving athletic performance.

-In recent times, there have also been studies into the benefits of safe intermittent fasting, which you can read more about by following the link.
+In recent times, there have also been studies into the benefits of safe intermittent fasting.

 Let us help you reach your goals

-Many patients may benefit from including nutrition therapy in their treatment plan to improve their outcomes.
+Many patients may benefit from including nutrition therapy in their treatment plans to improve their outcomes.
+The best answer you’ll get to the question ‘how can a dietitian help?’, will come from meeting with and speaking to a dietitian.